BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 The callee PD's passive TCB waits on the PD's endpoint using **seL4_Wait** or **seL4_ReplyWait**.

-If the scheduling context does not provide sufficient *budget*, then [**FIXME: detail needed here, can be an error, can require server to context switch the TCB back to waiting on something else.**]
+If the scheduling context does not provide sufficient *budget*, then [**FIXME[Gernot]: detail needed here, can be an error, can require server to context switch the TCB back to waiting on something else.**]

 <!--  LocalWords:  PDs Cspace
  -->